somkene-star/somkene-star.github.io/assets/docs/README.md

 - Which 3 channels have the highest views per subscriber ratio?
 - Which 3 channels have the highest subscriber engagement rate per video uploaded?

+# Development
+## Pseudocode

+- What's the general approach in creating this solution from start to finish?
+  - 1. Get the data
+Explore the data in Excel
+Load the data into SQL Server
+Clean the data with SQL
+Test the data with SQL
+Visualize the data in Power BI
+Generate the findings based on the insights
+Write the documentation + commentary
+Publish the data to GitHub Pages